 What is it that makes us feel drunk when we drink?
 And why do we keep drinking if it can make us feel so terrible?

 Is a shot of tequila actually good for you?
-And what's the deal with the worm?
-To celebrate Cinco de Mayo, a food historian explores some little-known aspects of the popular Mexican spirit.
+What's the deal with the worm?
+Who was margarita, anyway?
+A food historian explores some little-known aspects of the popular Mexican spirit.

 A scholar, who has conducted research on the Thai caves in which 12 children were recently trapped, explains their power and appeal, including the rituals and myth surrounding these sacred sites.